 Dirk: Thank you for supporting us with the AIoT playbook.
 When we started our discussions, we learned that the different legal aspects around AIoT are quite complex.
 That is why we said the best way to get a 360 degree view of the legal aspects would be to discuss this based on a realistic use case.
 So from a legal point of view, what are the key issues that we need to consider in our ACME Smart Shuttle example?

-Philipp: I think the most important role is that of the platform operator, because they sit in the middle of everything and offers the AIoT-enabled product.
+Philipp: I think the most important role is that of the platform operator because they sit in the middle of everything and offer the AIoT-enabled product.
 They have contractual relationships to many parties.

 Dirk: Good point.
 Let's get started with the relationship between the platform operator and the OEM.
 What does the platform operator have to look out for from a legal perspective?

-Philipp: In our scenario, ACME Smart Shuttle is operating a fleet of shuttle buses, which need to be purchased or leased from the OEM.
+Philipp: In our scenario, the ACME Smart Shuttle is operating a fleet of shuttle buses, which need to be purchased or leased from the OEM.
 What is very important for our platform provider is that he's not only getting access to the vehicles, but that he is also having access to the data in the vehicles.
 Otherwise it will be more difficult to offer data-based services, which is a key assumption in this example.
 So there needs to be an additional agreement for the data generated by the vehicles.
 This means we need a data sharing contract.
-If the fleet is large enough, this could be an individually negotiated contract; alternatively, the platform provider has to agree to the standard offerings, which some OEM already have out there.
-For example BMW is offering connected drive services, which include access to car data as well.
+If the fleet is large enough, this could be an individually negotiated contract; alternatively, the platform provider has to agree to the standard offerings, which some OEMs already have out there.
+For example, BMW offers connected drive services, which include access to car data.

 Dirk: Thanks.
 So that is our main supplier.
 What about the other suppliers, anything specific to look out for?